Assistant Superintendent for Instruction

 607-257-1551, ext.
 1045

 I work with the TST BOCES component districts at the district, building, and classroom level to increase capacity to meet the needs of all learners, including students with disabilities.
 In addition, I support the regional priorities in literacy at the K-5 level by working collaboratively with our team and districts.
-For more information on Inclusive Education, please visit my website by clicking here!
+For more information on Inclusive Education, please visit my website!

 Mathematics Instructional Specialist